Find Affordable College Courses

 Clemson Mathematics & Statistics Rankings

-There were 6 students who received their doctoral degrees in mathematics and statistics, making the school the #98 most popular school in the United States for this category of students.
+There were 6 students who received their doctoral degrees in mathematics & statistics, making the school the #98 most popular school in the United States for this category of students.

 Mathematics & Statistics Student Demographics at Clemson

-Take a look at the following statistics related to the make-up of the mathematics and statistics majors at Clemson University.
+Take a look at the following statistics related to the make-up of the mathematics & statistics majors at Clemson University.

 Clemson Mathematics & Statistics Bachelor’s Program

-During the 2020-2021 academic year, 68 students graduated with a bachelor's degree in mathematics and statistics from Clemson.
-About 59% were men and 41% were women.
-The typical mathematics and statistics bachelor's degree program is made up of only 40% women.
-So female students are more repesented at Clemson since its program graduates 1% more women than average.
+For the most recent academic year available, 46% of mathematics & statistics bachelor's degrees went to men and 54% went to women.
+The typical mathematics & statistics bachelor's degree program is made up of only 38% women.
+So female students are more repesented at Clemson since its program graduates 15% more women than average.

 undefined

-About 78% of those who receive a bachelor's degree in mathematics and statistics at Clemson are white.
+About 72% of those who receive a bachelor's degree in mathematics & statistics at Clemson are white.
 This is above average for this degree on the nationwide level.

-The following table and chart show the race/ethnicity for students who recently graduated from Clemson University with a bachelor's in mathematics and statistics.
+The following table and chart show the race/ethnicity for students who recently graduated from Clemson University with a bachelor's in mathematics & statistics.

 undefined